laszlocph/website/_posts/2019-02-28-The-ultime-DroneCI-caching-guide.md

 [docker-builder:136]  ---> 331dbe3922cb
 ```

-I wrote about the usind the Docker layer cache and `--cache-from` in DroneCI in [this article](https://laszlo.cloud/how-using-cache-from-can-speed-up-your-docker-builds-in-droneci){:target="\_blank"}.
+I wrote about the using the Docker layer cache and `--cache-from` in Drone.io in [this article](https://laszlo.cloud/how-using-cache-from-can-speed-up-your-docker-builds-in-droneci){:target="\_blank"}.

 And this concludes the fourth approach to caching in Drone.

 ### We have seen four approaches to caching

+Bellow you can see a comparison table of all the demonstrated strategies.

 I started out using the drillster plugin, then went straight to the Docker layer caching approach.

 Don't be like Sisyphos, pick a caching strategy!